Collinbrown95/deep_learning_projects/notes/Recurrent Neural Networks.md

 ![rnn_diagram_1](img/rnn_diagram_1.png)

 * In the example above, there are simple input vectors each containing 4 elements.
 Each input vector corresponds to a 3-element output vector.
 There is a hidden recurrent layer that has 2 elements, a 3 element output layer, and the loss function takes the predicted output and the true output in order to compute the loss associated with that particular time step.
-Notice that the same parameter tensors $\mathbf{U}$, $\mathbf{V}$, and $\mathbf{W}$ get reused at each time step.
+Notice that the same parameter tensors $\mathbf{U}$, $\mathbf{V}$, and $\mathbf{W}​$ get reused at each time step.
 Note also that the above diagram does not illustrate the entry of bias vectors.

 ### Forward propagation of this RNN